FlorinGh/data-analysis-and-prediction-masters/README.md

-# Masters in Data Analysis and Prediction
+# Masters in Software Development

 ### Objectives:
-To get a strong foundation of teh skills required in data analysis and machine learning.
+Get a strong foundation of tech skills required in software development.
+Build relevant projects to learn even more skills and combine them in creative ways.
+Get job in the industry.

 The main directions of development are:
-- [ ] Theory: probabilities, algebra, machine learning
+- [ ] Theory: probabilities, algebra, data analysis, machine learning, how to write clean code
-- [ ] Good programming skills in Python, C++ or Java
+- [ ] Good programming skills: Python, C++ and Java
+- [ ] Software and web development: Javascript, CSS, HTML, Reac Native and Angular
-- [ ] Good use of tools in data analysis and machine learning, ideally in more than one language
+- [ ] Data analysis tools: pandas, matplotlib, Tableau and Excel
+- [ ] Machine learning tools: sckit learn, TensorFlow, keras, openCV and kaagle
-- [ ] Database knowledge: SQL, Postgres
+- [ ] Database management systems: PostgresSQL, Microsoft SQL, MongoDB and Django
-- [ ] Lots of practice and projects to show
+- [ ] Devops Tools: Linux, Docker, Redux, Git and Jenkins and Vim
 - [ ] You must network continually to broaden your contacts

-**PREREQUISITES • 6 COURSES**
+**PROGRAMMING • 6 COURSES • coursera**

 - [ ]  Algorithmic Toolbox (33 hours) | **WIP** *Greedy algorithms, Divide and Conquer, Dynamic Programming with Python and C++*
 - [ ]  Data Structures (31 hours)